remnrem/luna-doc/docs/ref/manipulations.md

 It is also possible to supply a `file` of new labels for multiple signals instead.

+<h3>Methods</h3>

+Channel labels are reassigned within the in-memory representation of the recording, allowing recording-specific naming conventions to be mapped to a standardized nomenclature.
+Unlike static pre-processing aliases, relabelling at this stage allows individual-specific label assignments to be applied dynamically within a processing script.

 <h3>Parameters</h3>

 | Parameter | Example | Description |